 If you don’t have a CRM yet, I would recommend looking into one soon.
 With a CRM like Hubspot, Salesforce, or even Agile CRM you can manage your current email list and give them the best experience possible.

 2. Pop-ups on your website

-Just because someone came onto your website and didn’t purchase something, doesn’t mean they are a dead lead.
+Just because someone came to your website and didn’t purchase something, doesn’t mean they are not a lead.
+There are many reasons why someone might be on your site.
 They may just be looking for information right now, but are a potential lead in the future.
 One of the easiest soft closes for them is to ask them to sign up for your email list via a pop-up on your website.
-This way, you’re able to send them value-added content and increase your frequency of touch; so when they are ready to purchase, they come to you!
+This way, you’re able to send them value-added content and increase your frequency of touch; so when they are ready to purchase, they come straight to you!

 3. Use Visitor Queue contacts

 Using Visitor Queue, you can identify the companies visiting your website and the key employees that work there.
 Information that’s included is company name, industry, employee count, employee name, title, and you guessed it – email!
 You can then export this information and add applicable roles to your B2B email marketing lists.

 Visitor Queue is one of the easiest and cheapest ways on this list to increase your new email subscribers.
 With personalized plans based on the number of leads that your business needs, Visitor Queue is the perfect fit for every B2B company.

 Marketers are getting smarter and smarter every day.
 One trending way of gathering emails for your marketing list is by providing website visitors a game or quiz they can complete right on your website.
 This is similar to popups but engages the user more.
 Plus, it gives the user the feeling that you are trying to help.
 The catch is they need to provide their email in order to receive their results.